billsong0407/Bike4Joy/README.md

 User login page: https://bike4joy.web.app/login <br />

 Others: <br />
-- Implemented Add-on 3: AJAX, implementation can be found in the client JavaScript code
+- Implemented Add-on 3: AJAX, implementation can be found in the client JavaScript code (client/src/pages).
+We used an AJAX libraries called Axios, all the AJAX calls can be found in the componentDidMount() function.
+The state data are populated and updated in the setState(). <br />
+- The location database is populated with more than 100 locations, but the vast majority of them does not have any reviews. <br />
+- Put 213 Delaware Ave in the search form will take you to the results page with more than one location.
+Since that address has more than one type of parking spot. <br />
+- Also, search by rating can take you to the results page with more than one result. <br />
+- Sql script for creating the tables is located in backend/db/CreateTables.sql, the reasoning for design decisions are in backend/db/schema.txt